AI Strategy Guide

 Every AI project should begin as a data project.
 And that data?
 It can’t live in silos.
 If it does, you risk lower quality outputs from your gen AI.

-The first important step is to connect, organize, and harmonize your data so you can understand and meet the needs of your customers with generative AI.
+The first important step is to connect, organise, and harmonise your data so you can understand and meet the needs of your customers with generative AI.

 Connect your customer data.